ugate/sqler/jsdocp/tutorial/1-manual.md

   throw err;
 }
 ```
 > __It's imperative that `commit` or `rollback` be called when using `beginTransaction()` and `autoCommit = false` is set on all statements within a transaction since the underlying connection is typically left open until one of those functions is invoked.
-Not doing so could quickly starve available connections!__
+Not doing so could quickly starve available connections!
+It's equally important not to have more transactions in progress than what is available in the connection pool being used by the underlying dialect.__

 #### 🗄️ Caching SQL <sub id="cache"></sub>:
 By default all SQL files are read once during [Manager.init](Manager.html#init), but there are other options for controlling the frequency of the SQL file reads by passing a [cache (see example)](global.html#Cache) container into the [Manager constructor](Manager.html#Manager).